vmware-tanzu/pinniped/site/content/docs/howto/concierge/configure-concierge-jwt.md

    audience: my-client-id
    claims:
      username: email
+     # Note that you may also want to configure a groups claim here,
+     # if your OIDC provider supports putting one into ID tokens.
+     # See the "Including group membership" section below for more details.
 ```

 If you've saved this into a file `my-jwt-authenticator.yaml`, then install it into your cluster using: